nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 I got all of my supplies at Walmart in one fell swoop.
 I got a pack of five 16x20 canvases for around $15 which is great in case I really messed up.
 I decided I was going to make art for a wall in my living room and would use three of the canvases to fill the space.

+### Painting the Canvas

+I decided to paint my canvas first as white was just a little boring for me.
+I went with a dark, blue-grey color.
+This will help the plaster pop.
+To be honest, I actually used an old paint sample we had.

 ### How I prepared my plaster:

 At first, I was worried I bought the wrong thing.
 When I opened the plaster bin, it seemed really runny so I gave it a good stir but it was still pretty thin- at least in comparison to what I'm used to.
 I also bought two jugs of it so I was especially upset.
 However, I decided to run a little experiment and added some corn starch to help thicken it up and it worked!
 You may want to look into a lot of options for this because foodstuffs have a chance of going bad, but I'm going to risk it.

 I spooned some plaster onto a paper plate, mixed in my desired paint color, then added the corn starch to thicken it.

-### Painting the Canvas

-I decided to paint my canvas first as white was just a little boring for me.
-I went with a dark, blue-grey color.
-This will help the plaster pop.